-Bill Number (Author) Summary Location Position Amended: 3/22/2021 AB 1157 (Lee D) Controller: transportation funds: distribution and reporting requirements.
-Existing law, for purposes of the State Transit Assistance Program, requires local transportation agencies to report to the Controller by June 15 of each year the public transportation operators within its jurisdiction that are eligible to claim specified local transportation funds.
+Bill Number (Author) Summary Location Position Amended: 3/22/2021 AB ITS7 (Lee D) Controller: transportation funds: distribution and reporting requirements Existing law, for purposes of the State Transit Assistance Program, requires local transportation agencies to report to the Controller by June 15 of each year the public transportation operators within its jurisdiction that are eligible to claim specified local transportation funds.
 This bill would instead require local transportation agencies to report this information within 7 months after the end of each fiscal year.
 This bill contains other related provisions and other existing laws.
-Amended: 3/15/2021 Senate Transportation Watch ACA 1 (Aguiar-Curry D) Local government financing: affordable housing and public infrastructure: voter approval.
-(1)The California Constitution prohibits the ad valorem tax rate on real property from exceeding 1% of the full cash value of the property, subject to certain exceptions.
-This measure would create an additional exception to the 1% limit that would authorize a city, county, city and county, or special district to levy an ad valorem tax to service bonded indebtedness incurred to fund the construction, reconstruction, rehabilitation, or replacement of public infrastructure, affordable housing, or permanent supportive housing, or the acquisition or lease of real property for those purposes, if the proposition proposing that tax is approved by 55% of the voters of the city, county, or city and county, as applicable, and the proposition includes specified accountability requirements.
+Amended: 3/15/2021 Senate Transportation Watch ACA 1 (Aguiar- Curry D) Local government financing: affordable housing and public infrastructure: voter approval.
+(1)The California Constitution prohibits the ad valorem tax rate on real property from exceeding 1% of the full cash value of the property, subject to certain exceptions.This measure would create an additional exception to the 1% limit that would authorize a city, county, city and county, or special district to levy an ad valorem tax to service bonded indebtedness incurred to fund the construction, reconstruction, rehabilitation, or replacement of public infrastructure, affordable housing, or permanent supportive housing, or the acquisition or lease of real property for those purposes, if the proposition proposing that tax is approved by 55% of the voters of the city, county, or city and county, as applicable, and the proposition includes specified accountability requirements.
 The measure would specify that these provisions apply to any city, county, city and county, or special district measure imposing an ad valorem tax to pay the interest and redemption charges on bonded indebtedness for these purposes that is submitted at the same election as this measure.
 This bill contains other related provisions and other existing laws.
 Introduced: 12/7/2020 Assembly Local Government Supported February 2021 SB 44 (Allen D) California Environmental Quality Act: streamlined judicial review: environmental leadership transit projects.
 The California Environmental Quality Act (CEQA) requires a lead agency, as defined, to prepare, or cause to be prepared, and certify the completion of, an environmental impact report (EIR) on a project that it proposes to carry out or approve that may have a significant effect on the environment or to adopt a negative declaration if it finds that the project will not have that effect.
-CEQA also requires a lead agency to prepare a mitigated negative declaration for a project that may have a significant effect on the environment if revisions in the project would avoid or mitigate that effect and there is no substantial evidence that the project, as revised, would have a significant effect on the environment.
-CEQA establishes a procedure by which a person may seek judicial review of the decision of the lead agency made pursuant to CEQA.
-This bill would provide that no reimbursement is required by this act for a specified reason.
-This bill contains other existing laws.
-Amended: 4/27/2021 Senate Appropriations Suspense File 5/20/2021 Upon adjournment of Session - Senate Chamber SENATE APPROPRIATIONS, PORTANTI NO, Chair Supported February 2021 SB 339 (Wiener D) Vehicles: road usage Existing law requires the Chair of the California Transportation Commission to create a Road Usage Charge (RUC) Technical Advisory Committee in consultation with the Secretary of Transportation.
-Under existing law, the purpose of the technical advisory committee is to guide the development and evaluation of Supported April 2021
+CEQA also requires a lead agency to prepare a mitigated negative declaration for a project that may have a significant effect on the environment if revisions in the project would avoid or mitigate that effect and there is no substantial evidence that the project are a project as a project that effect and there is no substantial evidence that the project would avoid or mitigate that effect and there is no substantial evidence that the project are project as project as project as project as a project by the project as a project as the environment of the environment of the project would avoid or mitigate that effect and there is no substantial evidence that the project as project as project as project by the project and there is no substantial evidence that the project are project as project Senate Appropriations Suspense File 5/20/2021 Upon adjournment of Session - Senate Chamber SENATE APPROPRIATIONS, PORTANTI NO, Chair Supported February 2021 SB 339 (Wiener D) Supported April 2021